metamn/mr-ui/src/basics/StyleGuide/StyleGuide.md

 ### Prettier

 -   it is easy to use: https://prettier.io/docs/en/configuration.html
--   can re-format / prettify files on save
+-   can re-format / prettify files on save, or all of them in a batch on the CLI

 ### Styled components